-Accommodations, all meals from dinner on Day 1 to breakfast on final day, drinking water throughout the trip, 1 glass of wine with dinner, services of NHA Expedition Leader and local staff, most gratuities, all airport arrival and departure transfers, permits and entrance fees, sales tax.
+Accommodations, all meals from dinner on Day 1 to breakfast on final day, drinking water throughout the trip, 1 glass of wine with dinner, services of NHA Expedition Leader and local staff, most gratuities, arrival transfer in El Calafate, departure transfer in Punta Arenas, permits and entrance fees, sales tax.

-Travel to and from start and end point of trip, alcoholic beverages except those listed above, some gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, reciprocity fees, airport departure taxes, optional travel insurance.
+Travel to and from start and end point of trip, transfers in Buenos Aires (if needed), alcoholic beverages except those listed above, some gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, reciprocity fees, airport departure taxes, optional travel insurance.

 Moderate to Difficult